Paradoxical noise preference in RNNs: Methods

 \subsubsection{Single-neuron regulator task}

 To illustrate the effect of noise in a simpler task with fewer parameters so we could more easily isolate mechanisms, we consider a simple regulator task ~\citep{anderson2007optimal}, so simple that a network with only one neuron recurrently connected to itself, no inputs, and direct neural output (that is, the output is just the neural state $h_t$) can do it.
-In this single-neuron regulator task, the neural state must match a constant setpoint $r$ in the presence of noise, which, with some added complexities, is also the essential objective of the function computation and maze navigation tasks.
+In this single-neuron regulator task, the neural state must match a constant setpoint $r$ in the presence of noise, which, with some added complexities, is also the essential objective of the function computation, maze navigation, and multi-cognitive tasks.
 For our experiments with the single-neuron regulator task, we injected both pre- and post-activation noise, subsuming Equations \ref{noiseInDiscreteDynOp} and \ref{noiseOutDiscreteDynOp} as special cases; we varied the proportion of these noise levels to observe how the loss function landscape varies as the noise goes from primarily pre-activation to primarily post-activation.
 As we will show, the noise type (e.g., pre- or post-activation) is a key independent variable in determining the final role of the noise in the trained networks.
 With only one neuron and no inputs or explicitly computed outputs, the only trainable parameters are the scalar recurrent weight and the scalar neural bias.
 The task itself is effectively parameterized by only two dimensionless parameters: the ratio of the pre-activation noise standard deviation to the post-activation noise standard deviation ($\sigma_\mathrm{in}/\sigma_\mathrm{out}$) and the ratio of the setpoint value to the post-activation noise standard deviation ($r/\sigma_\mathrm{out}$).
+For these experiments, we tried both ReLU and tanh activation functions to assess the role of rectification.